MA Visual Anthropology / Overview

-- Study at the Granada Centre for Visual Anthropology - widely recognised as the world's leading centre for visual anthropology and sensory media
+- Study at the Granada Centre for Visual Anthropology which is widely recognised as the world's leading centre for visual anthropology and sensory media.

 On this day, you will learn more about the School, our resources, and meet academic and admissions staff who will be able to answer any questions you have.